 Can I call Customer Service to have them review a screenshot I have questions about?

 Customer Service employees do not have access to any of these screenshots and would be unable to answer any questions about them.
 Allies and members should communicate with each other about the screenshots on the report to maintain a strong accountability relationship.
 The Image Inspector feature on our Screen Accountability reports should help to answer any questions the ally has.

 Can I opt out of receiving the Screen Accountability report?

 A member can choose to opt out from using the Screen Accountability service at any time.
 However, if you are an ally who is holding an individual accountable and they are using Screen Accountability, the only report you will receive for them is the Screen Accountability report.
 The only exception is that if the member failed to update to the Screen Accountability software on at least one of their devices, then allies will receive both a Screen Accountability report as well as an Internet Accountability report for the device with the older service.

 Why are these screenshots shown on the report?

-Our screen monitoring software selects screenshots that are likely to be Concerning Screenshots, but if there are none, we will instead display a selection of screenshots that are representative of the member’s device usage under the Other Screenshots section.
+Our screen monitoring software selects screenshots that are likely to be Concerning Screenshots.
+If there are none, we will instead display a selection of screenshots that are representative of the member’s device usage under the Other Screenshots section.

 Why are the screenshots so fuzzy?

 The screenshots on the report are blurred so as to keep the ally safe from potentially explicit content as well as the member’s private information.
-All screenshots on the report will have some level of blurring regardless of whether they’re concerning content or not.
+All screenshots on the report will have some level of blurring regardless of whether or not they contain concerning content.

 Become a Better Ally

 Accountability is the most valuable when there is a regular conversation between the ally and the member.
 We recommend setting up weekly meetings to discuss the report together.

 Learn how to set up your accountability relationship for success in our free Accountability Academy.